-Che Pueng: Hi, I’m Chef Pueng and I am part of Elite Havens’ chef pool.
+Chef Pueng: Hi, I’m Chef Pueng and I am part of Elite Havens’ chef pool.
 Thus, I work at different villas, depending on the schedule.
-I rotate between Villa Arcadia, Baan Puri, Baan Suriya and others.
+I rotate between Villa Arcadia, Villa Baan Puri, Villa Baan Suriya and others.

-EH: Tell us about your journey.
-How did you become a chef?
+Elite Havens: Tell us about your journey, how did you become a chef?

-CP: I went to culinary school, majoring in Hotel Management.
+Chef Pueng: I went to culinary school, majoring in Hotel Management.
 I started my career as an assistant chef at five-star hotels like the Marriott.
 After a while, I went back to my hometown and worked as a chef there.
-When Elite Havens started their Samui operations, I was the first chef they hired.
+When Elite Havens started their Koh Samui operations, I was the first chef they hired.

-CP: I’ve prepared some of my signature dishes: tuna salad, crab in yellow curry and taro balls with coconut milk.
-Whenever I serve these, especially to European guests, I always get requests for an encore.
-Everybody loves these.
+Chef Pueng: I’ve prepared some of my signature dishes: tuna salad, crab in yellow curry and taro balls with coconut milk.
+Whenever I serve these, especially to European guests, I always get requests for an encore everybody loves these.

-CP: Yes.
-I would urge them to look within and ask themselves if they love cooking.
+Chef Pueng: Yes, I would urge them to look within and ask themselves if they love cooking.
 Not just eating food, but the painstaking process of creating it.
 It’s not enough to make delicious food.
 One always has to pay attention to details like allergies or dietary restrictions.
 It’s an art, creating delicious dishes within the boundaries of preferences and restrictions.
-But if you manage to do this, you can make people very happy.
-And that is a reward in itself.
+But if you manage to do this, you can make people very happy and that is a reward in itself.

 - Raw tuna, 400gm